virgolibra/CASA0016-Individual-Project/README.md

 + Accurate local time display (GB Zone)
 + Prompt text and sensing data display on LCD 1602 module
 + A NeoPixel Stick used as the indicator lights
-+ Two press buttons added as the user interaction (Change the display and set silent mode on and off)
++ Two push buttons added as the user interaction (Change the display and set silent mode on and off)
 + A Buzzer used as the feedback from the button pressed and the successful MQTT data uploading.